Eurasian backflow

-The term Eurasian backflow, or Eurasian back-migrations, has been used to describe several pre-Neolithic and Neolithic migration events of humans from western Eurasia back to Africa.
-Although preceded by many waves of earlier human dispersals into Eurasia, all present-day humans outside Africa descend primarily from a single expansion that occurred between 70,000–50,000 years ago.
+"Eurasian backflow" or "Eurasian back-migrations" refers to several waves of early modern-human migrations before and during the Neolithic, when some groups of anatomically modern humans (contemporaneous Homo sapiens) returned to Africa from parts of Eurasia.
+Modern humans had begun dispersing into Eurasia from North Africa during the Middle Paleolithic.
+Today, all humans outside of Africa descend primarily from a single expansion that occurred 70,000–50,000 years ago.

-In addition to intrinsic diversity within the continent borne by population structure and isolation, influxes of Eurasian populations into Africa has been seen as a critical contributor to the existing genetic diversity.
+Modern humans who dispersed into Eurasia came into contact with some groups of archaic humans, such as Neanderthals and Denisovans, and eventually interbred with them.
+As a result of this phenomenon, which continued until the Upper Paleolithic, those who returned from Eurasia played a significant role in introducing Neanderthal DNA to the African modern human genome, particularly among North Africans.
+Thus, in addition to intrinsic diversity within the continent borne by population structure and isolation, these historical influxes of Eurasian populations into Africa are regarded as a critical contributor to the existing genetic diversity.

 Migration history

 Pre-Neolithic and Neolithic migration events in Africa.

-Beginning around 30,000-15,000 years ago, a population closely related to Paleolithic individuals from Dzudzuana Cave in Georgia expanded from the Near East back into Northern Africa, spreading in connection with microlithic-backed bladelet technologies that would later become ubiquitous across North Africa.
+Beginning around 30,000-15,000 years ago, a population closely related to Paleolithic individuals from Dzudzuana Cave in Georgia expanded from Western Asia into Northern Africa, spreading in connection with microlithic-backed bladelet technologies that would later become ubiquitous across North Africa.
 This diffusion contributed up to 55% of the genetic ancestry of the Iberomaurusian culture, and introduced the mitochondrial haplogroups M1 and U6 to the region, which along with the aforementioned genetic ancestry, define the "autochthonous/typical North African" or "Maghrebi" component, as it is referred to in genetic studies.

-Approximately 8,000 years ago, populations of the Neolithic Levant expanded into North Africa via the Sinai Peninsula.
-This diffusion was rooted in wider displacements of people in the wake of the 6200 BC climatic event, and coincided with the introduction of Southwest Asian domesticates such as sheep, goats, and cattle into Africa, leading to the rise of Saharan cattle pastoralism and the appearance of Ashakar Ware pottery in the Maghreb.
-This expanding population interacted and admixed with local ancestries, as seen in both Skhirat-Rouazi individuals of Morocco and eastern African pastoralist groups of the Pastoral Neolithic.
-This diffusion may have also provided the demographic and cultural conditions for the early dispersal of Afro-Asiatic languages across North Africa, whose known branches of Cushitic, Chadic, Egyptian, and Berber correspond strikingly with the geography of these Neolithic expansions.
+Approximately 8,000 years ago, populations of the Neolithic Levant, Anatolia and Mesopotamia expanded into North Africa via the Sinai Peninsula.
+This diffusion was rooted in wider displacements of people in the wake of the 6200 BC climatic event, and coincided with the introduction of Southwest Asian domesticates such as sheep, goats, cattle, pigs and camels into North Africa and Horn of Africa, leading to the rise of Saharan cattle pastoralism and the appearance of Ashakar Ware pottery in the Maghreb.
+This expanding population interacted and admixed with distinct local North African ancestries, as seen in both Skhirat-Rouazi individuals of Morocco and eastern African pastoralist groups of the Pastoral Neolithic.
+This diffusion may have also provided the demographic and cultural conditions for the early introduction of Proto Afro-Asiatic from a West Asian homeland and then dispersal of Afro-Asiatic languages across North Africa, whose known branches of Cushitic, Chadic, Egyptian, and Berber correspond strikingly with the geography of these Neolithic expansions.